gleidecn/Online-Quiz/README.md

 - First Time Visitor Goals:</br>
     - As a first time visitor I need to be able to navigate the site easily and clearly understand how to use the function of the site.
     - The users will easly choose the options and go to the next question.
+    - Once you finish playing refresh the page to try again.

 - Returning Visitor Goals:</br>
     - I want they can recomemnd the site and have a kind of competition with his group to see who score more points.